Local Ingestion Agent

 Step 5: Configure Metadata Ingestion

-After your agent is connected and your service is set up, proceed to Step 2 - Configure Metadata Ingestion to schedule your first ingestion pipeline.Additional Features
+After your agent is connected and your service is set up, proceed to Step 2 - Configure Metadata Ingestion to schedule your first ingestion pipeline.Troubleshooting

 The Collate Ingestion Agent supports various ingestion workflows, allowing you to:- Generate YAML Configurations: Download YAML files for external scheduling.